CartoDB/cartoframes/docs/developer-center/guides/quickstart.md

 ### Explore your company's data

-[This](../img/new-guides/quickstart/arlington_bikeshare_july_agg.geojson) is the dataset in [geojson](https://geojson.org) format you have to start your exploration.
+You will be using [this dataset](arlington_bikeshare_july_agg.geojson) in [geojson](https://geojson.org) format to start your exploration.
 It contains information about the bike stations around the city of Arlington.
 As a first exploratory step, you read it into a Jupyter Notebook using a [Geopandas GeoDataframe](http://geopandas.org/reference/geopandas.GeoDataFrame.html).

 ```py
 import geopandas as gpd